 Fixed price • 90 minutes • £750

 A structured 90-minute pre-mortem on the rollout you're about to run.
 You leave with the three places it is most likely to stall — verification, workflow joins, decision rights — and what to design differently now.
-From someone who diagnoses the failures for a living.
+From someone who runs the post-mortems for a living.

 £750, credited in full against a PoC Sprint or workshop cohort within 60 days.